Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Coastal walks around Keri

-To the south of Zakynthos, the village of Keri offers several cliffside itineraries.
-The paths run along the white coast, past the Keri lighthouse and offer breathtaking views over the turquoise waters.
+South of Zakynthos, the village of Keri offers several cliffside itineraries.
+The trails run along the white coast, past the Keri lighthouse and offer breathtaking views of the turquoise waters.
 These walks are ideal at sunrise or sunset.

 Nature and panorama at Kampi